silleknarf/Programmer-Profanity-Preventer/README.md

 Programmer Profanity Preventer
 ==============================

 A (mainly) just-for-fun tool that automatically replaces swearing from the source code files in a directory with more appropriate words.
-Loosely based on the observations about the amount of swearing in the linux kernel - see [article] (http://durak.org/sean/pubs/kfc/) for details.
+Inspired by the observations about the amount of swearing in the linux kernel - see [article] (http://durak.org/sean/pubs/kfc/) for details.

 Features:
 =========